 Fill Your Planner in on Any Problem Guests

 If your Uncle Joey has a bad track record at weddings, prep your planner so he or she can keep a close eye on him throughout the night.
 "It's also really easy to bring in security and dress them as servers so they can blend into the background and only be called upon if needed," notes Domino.

-Five hours (a standard reception) of unlimited booze is more than enough for most guests to get adequately inebriated, points out professional wedding planner Sandy Malone of Weddings in Vieques.
+Five hours (a standard reception) of unlimited booze is more than enough for most guests to get adequately inebriated, points out professional wedding planner Sandy Malone of Sandy Malone Weddings & Events.
 "After that, if the bride and groom want to continue the party, they should plan on paying for buses to shuttle their guests around late night."

 If someone has obviously had too much to drink, Cemone Glinton, owner of Out of Box Events and Weddings, LLC, suggests letting the bartender know in advance that they're permitted to take a bit longer to serve the person, offer them water (or watered-down drinks) as a distraction or alert the wedding coordinator before the situation gets out of hand.
 "The planner can then locate a family member, usually the mother or father of the bride or groom, to take care of the matter."